PhilopaterHany/Skrew-Calculator/README.md

 -   **Double Round Scores:**

     -   Automatically double the scores of the fifth round as part of the game rules.
-    -   Allow players to manually double the score of a specific round when needed.

 -   **"Skrew" Tracking:**
      Add a feature to automatically record which player declares "Skrew" during the game.
 This feature will seamlessly integrate into the score calculation, eliminating the need for players to manually calculate and input adjusted scores.
 By tracking this declaration, the app ensures accurate and hassle-free score management.

--   **Design Customization:**
-     Update the app's design by adjusting the colors, fonts, and other visual elements to improve the overall look and feel of the interface.
-This should be done without user input, to ensure a more polished and cohesive design.

 ## Authors